nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the edit student mechanism behaves at each step:

 1. The user enters delete deadline command and provides the student ID and other parameters(eg: student name, project name) to be changed to.
-2. `FYPManagerParser` creates a new `EditCommandParser` after preliminary processing of user input.
+2. `FypManagerParser` creates a new `EditCommandParser` after preliminary processing of user input.
 3. `EditCommandParser` creates a new `EditCommand` based on the processed input.
 4. `LogicManager` executes the `EditCommand`.
 5. `EditCommand` calls `Model#getFilteredStudentList()` and gets the student list.